chrisdill/raylib-cs/README.md

 ## Installation
 So far, I have only tested on Windows.
 Tips on making things work smoothly on all platforms is appreciated.

-You can use the nuget package or install manually from this repo.
+Use the [nuget package](https://www.nuget.org/packages/Raylib-cs/) or install manually from this repo.

 Look at the Examples and Test projects for reference.